eth-cscs/abcpy/doc/source/user_customization.rst

 The first line shows how you obtain the values of the parameters that your kernel should perturb.
 These values are converted to a numpy array.
 Then, the covariance matrix is retrieved from the accepted parameters manager using a similar function call.
 Finally, the parameters are perturbed and returned.

-Last but not least, each kernel requires a probability density or probability mass function:
+Last but not least, each kernel requires a probability density or probability mass function depending on whether it is a Continous Kernel or a Discrete Kernel:

 .. automethod:: abcpy.perturbationkernel.PerturbationKernel.pdf
     :noindex: